 The GNSO Council is ready to help the Board and the GAC work on the issues that are currently before them and to provide any detail or context that may be needed during your discussions.

-We would like to emphasise the importance of the bottom-up multi-stakeholder approach and recognise that any result should also take into consideration input by the GAC.
+In light of the importance of the bottom-up multi-stakeholder approach, we recognise that any result from the Board/GAC consultations should also take into consideration input by both the GAC and the GNSO community.

-The Board/GAC consultations will result in new elements with regards to the new gTLD program, so we ask that any resulting modifications to the guidebook be carried out in a timely manner and published as soon as possible.
+The Board/GAC consultations will result in new elements with regards to the new gTLD program, so we ask that any resulting modifications to the guidebook be finalized in a timely manner and published as soon as possible.